 You have to define key app features in this step of how to build an on demand service app.

-To decide what features you want in your on-demand app for end-consumers and service providers, you can take help of user feedback and online survey & product testing groups.
+To decide what features you want in your on-demand app for end-consumers and service providers, you can take the help of user feedback and online survey & product testing groups.

 - Remove the features that require integrations which might hamper the loading time or compromise with the UX/UI of your app.